UNCERTAINTY-LINE: Length-Invariant Estimation of Uncertainty for Large Language Models: Introduction

-\item We evaluate our approach on machine translation, summarization, and mathematical reasoning tasks, showing improved performance and robustness of the uncertainty estimates; see Section~\ref{sec:experiments}. \end{compactitem}
+\item We evaluate our approach on machine translation, summarization, and mathematical reasoning tasks, showing improved performance of the uncertainty estimates; see Section~\ref{sec:experiments}. \end{itemize}

-\section{Related work}
+\section{Related Work}

-\textbf{Length Bias in Sequence Likelihood.} Early work in sequence generation noted that sequence-level likelihood (the joint probability of an output) is biased with regards to the output length.
+\paragraph{Length Bias in Sequence Likelihood.} Early work in sequence generation noted that sequence-level likelihood (the joint probability of an output) is biased with regards to the output length.
 Neural models often assign disproportionately low probabilities to longer outputs, causing shorter sequences to appear ``more likely''~\citep{murray-chiang-2018-correcting, adiwardana2020humanlikeopendomainchatbot}.
-To counteract this, length normalization techniques were introduced.
+More recently, \citet{santilli-etal-2025-revisiting} demonstrate that such length effects also impact uncertainty evaluation, highlighting the need for explicit length bias removal.

-\textbf{Length-Normalized Uncertainty Measures.} A common remedy is to use the average per token confidence score (i.e. normalize overall confidence by sequence length) instead of the raw sum.
+\paragraph{Length-Normalized Uncertainty Measures.} A common remedy is to use the average per token confidence score (i.e. normalize overall confidence by sequence length) instead of the raw sum.
 For example, \textit{Perplexity} or mean log-probability per token is often used as a sequence-level confidence score instead of raw joint probability~\citep{fomicheva-etal-2020-unsupervised}.
-Another measure is \textit{Mean Token Entropy}: the average entropy of the model's predictive distribution at each time step of the output.
-This yields an uncertainty estimate in ``bits per token,'' naturally normalizing out length by averaging~\citep{fomicheva-etal-2020-unsupervised}.
-Finally, Monte Carlo Sequence Entropy (MCSE) and its length-normalized variant (MCNSE) estimate uncertainty in generative models by measuring the diversity of multiple outputs sampled via stochastic decoding~\citep{malinin2020uncertainty, kuhn2023semantic}.
-However, naively dividing by length can over-correct: it may overly penalize shorter sequences, flipping the bias in the opposite direction~\citep{1019493}.
-These findings show that while length normalization is a useful tool it needs careful consideration to avoid introducing a new bias.
+Another measure is \textit{Mean Token Entropy}: the average entropy of the model's predictive distribution at each time step of the output~\citep{fomicheva-etal-2020-unsupervised}.
+On the other hand, \textit{Monte Carlo Sequence Entropy} (MCSE) and its length-normalized variant \textit{Monte Carlo Normalzied Sequence Entropy} (MCNSE) measure uncertainty by estimating the entropy of predictive distribution using multiple outputs sampled via stochastic decoding~\citep{malinin2020uncertainty, kuhn2023semantic}.
+Lastly, TokenSAR provides a length-normalized measure that reweights token log-probabilities based on their importance to the meaning of an output~\citep{duan-etal-2024-shifting}.
+However, naively dividing by length can overcorrect: it can overly penalize shorter sequences, flipping the bias in the opposite direction~\citep{1019493}.
+These findings show that while length normalization is a useful tool, it needs careful consideration to avoid introducing a new bias.